Author Archives: admin

 Much has been written about Harry Gem but of his friend and co-pioneer in lawn tennis not much is known.
 He was described thus in a newspaper report entitled ‘THE OLD RACQUET CLUB, BATH STREET – A BIT OF BIRMINGHAM … Continue reading

 Our day with Greg Rusedski in the garden at the house in Ampton Road, Edgbaston finally saw the light of day in Episode 4 of ITV’s Britain’s Secret Homes, which aired on Friday 28th June 2013.
-Regret this video is … Continue reading
+Watch the video here … Continue reading

 The following articles appeared in the Birmingham Post.
 ISSUE: 27th JUNE 2013